In charge of doing things

 About me

-As a loyal reader, I wanted something different from my favorite newspaper section than what they offered.
-But sometimes cavalier comes off as confident.
+I was a little cavalier during that first meeting, telling a tableful of grumpy editors everything that I would change in the Home & Garden section.
+They asked, and it was my chance.
+As a loyal reader, I wanted something jazzier from my favorite features section than what they were offering.
+But sometimes, cavalier comes off as confident.
 I got the job.

-I never did break a news story.
+I never broke a major story.
 I never blew the lid off an industry or brought down a corporation like some of my colleagues.
+But I can tell you this—it’s been a blast writing about mums while some reporter two desks over was discussing murders.